exegeteio/exegete.io/_posts/2021-07-23-perl-ecosystem-.md

 ---
-layout: default
+layout: note
 title: Perl Ecosystem?
 tags:
   - perl
 ---

 I've been working in the Perl ecosystem professionally for almost 18 years at time of writing this.
 One thing I keep coming back to is how fragmented the ecosystem is.

 Let's consider writing a web application.
 First you must decided on a
 framework:

 - [Catalyst](https://metacpan.org/pod/Catalyst) - Full MVC framework, some